friek/gpx2pngservice/README.md

 Don't blame me for anything.
 I just needed this to generate images from GPX files for a cycling club I'm connected to ;)

+**This repository is unmaintained and has been archived as of 2025-05-06**

 ## Starting it up.
 Copy docker-compose.dist.yml to docker-compose.yml.
 Adjust the file to your own needs and run: